 The UK has applied to re-join the Common Transit Convention when it leaves the EU.
 This convention aids the movement of goods cross border between contracting parties to the convention.
 This means that charges due on such goods are only paid in the country of destination.

-Whether a deal is reached or not, steps can be taken now to minimise disruption post March 2019.
+Whether a deal is reached or not, steps can be taken now to minimise disruption post Brexit.

 If you would like some assistance in considering the steps your business should be taking in this space, please contact a member of our Commercial team.